Walters’ Palm Toffee was one of the largest toffee manufacturers in Britain.

 J A & P Holland was acquired by Cavenham in 1965.
 Cavenham closed the Acton factory shortly afterwards.

 Hall’s is the leading sugar confectionery brand in the world.
-How did a Lancastrian cough drop conquer the global market?
+Why did a cough drop from Lancashire conquer the global market?

 Caramel production began after the First World War.
-Jam manufacture ceased in 1924.
+Jam manufacture ceased from 1924.

-The Hall’s Mento-lyptus trademark was first registered in 1927.
+The Hall’s Mentho-lyptus trademark was first registered in 1927.
 As the name suggests, the cough drop was a mixture of menthol and eucalyptus.

 Hall Brothers (Whitefield) Ltd had a fully paid capital of £100,000 in 1953.
 They specialised in boiled sweets and caramels, and Hall’s “Mentho-lyptus tablets” were the principal product.
 185 people were employed.